atubak400/AWS-Dev-Associate/security.md

 - A successful API call to AssumeRoleWithWebIdentity returns a set of temporary credentials (access key ID, secret access key, and security token) that provide temporary access to AWS services.
 These credentials are used to enable users authenticated via a web identity provider to interact with AWS resources securely.

+## Part 3

+29. ### Using Macie and SSE-KMS for PII Identification and Encryption

+- Identify PII: Use AWS Macie to automatically discover and classify files containing personally identifiable information (PII) in your S3 buckets.
+- Encrypt with SSE-KMS: Create and use a KMS key managed by the security team for encrypting files with SSE-KMS, ensuring that the key is automatically rotated on an annual basis.
+This approach ensures that sensitive customer data is securely encrypted and managed in compliance with security policies.